LIHI Certificate No. #145 – Opal Springs Project, Oregon

 Threatened and endangered species potentially within project vicinity include: Northern spotted owl, bull trout, Middle Columbia River steelhead, and Canada lynx.
 The project does not include critical habitat for the listed species, except bull trout, due to its small boundary.
 The project is not expected to have any effect on the species as confirmed by USFWS.
 Mitigation efforts associated with fish passage facilities operate in compliance with bull trout recovery plans and will help to restore riverine connectivity and historic habitat for the species.

 Through consultation with the State Historic Preservation Office (SHPO), the project was found to house no historic or cultural resources in the project area.
 Further consultation with the SHPO concluded that implementation of the fish passage improvement project would not affect any historic properties.
+Information on the history of the project and the Water District can be found HERE.

 Recreational resources at the project include a kayak/canoe ramp, recreational fishing, gravel paths, picnic tables, and restrooms.